 My experience with my own characters, and my observation of other players, is that it’s most rewarding to start with the character concept first, and only afterward tack on game scores as seems appropriate.
 Rather than the other way around, which is how you seem to be approaching it.
 If you envision an Elf Fighter along the lines of Glorfindel or Elric, then go with that, as that will make you happy in the long term, whereas who cares if it may be slightly less than “optimal”?
 In fact, I usually make sub-optimal characters on purpose as it might fit my play style.
 People are always surprised that I would make a Hobbit Fighter, because Hobbits are usually Thieves and Fighters are usually some more burly race.
 But the concept of Pippin, who strives to be like Bilbo but has much worse luck, is fun to me.

 No problem, sawdoffmidget, we're particularly enthusiastic about the original 1974 Dungeons & Dragons but lots of us have love for all the versions that descended from it.
 Where are you playing?
 Do you ever make it out to Gen Con or the like?
 (This might be better addressed in the Introductions thread.)

-I blog at The Mule Abides, always welcome new players in NYC at New York Red Box, and am one of the designers of Adventurer Conqueror King -
+I used to blog at The Mule Abides, play in New York Red Box, and write for Adventurer Conqueror King